zimmerlab/EmpiReS/README.md

 -   optionally a base directory where all paths of the sample table are relative to (`-basedir`)

-and writes the EC-contextmap counts to the path provided by (`-o`).
+and writes the EC-ContextMap counts to the path provided by (`-o`).

 Note that the BAM files referenced in this file are created by the `fillup.sh` script, so you have to call it first to continue with the